 - Guide 1: How to Remove DNSsignal(.)com from Windows.

-- Guide 2: Get rid of DNSsignal(.)com from Mac OS X.
+- Guide 2: Get rid of DNSsignal(.)com on Mac OS X.

-- Guide 3: Remove DNSsignal(.)com from Google Chrome.
+- Guide 3: Remove DNSsignal(.)com in Google Chrome.

 - Guide 4: Erase DNSsignal(.)com from Mozilla Firefox.